 In contrast, the EB-5 is a green card visa.
 Approved immigrants will receive a conditional green card that may eventually be turned into lawful permanent residency.
 An EB-5 also does not carry employment restrictions, so applicants may be retired or pursue any career they wish while in the U.S.

-Call us today at (415) 221-2345 to get started, or click the link above for our FREE informational guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.
+Call us today at (415) 221-2345 to get started, or click the link for our FREE informational guide on EB-5, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.